Batmobile: Batman: Gotham Knight

 In the straight-to-DVD animated shorts collection Gotham Knight, the Batmobile makes an appearance in the feature entitled "Field Test".
-While set in the same continuity as Christopher Nolan's films, it is visually a pastiche of the Batmobile as it has appeared in various films.
+While set in the same continuity as Christopher Nolan's films, it is based on a pastiche of the Batmobile as it has appeared in various films.
 Also, the Batmobile appears in the feature entitled "Working Through Pain"; wherein Alfred arrives to pick up Batman.
 The Batmobile appearing in this scene seems to be inspired by its appearance in the 1989 live-action film.

 Batman: The Brave and The Bold

 The Batmobile in Batman: The Brave and the Bold takes design elements from the Golden Age Batmobiles and the Lincoln Futura.
 This Batmobile has the ability to transform into other vehicles.
 The tie in toyline's Batmobile shares this feature, transforming from car to jet.
 On at least one occasion, it has converted into a mecha similar to the Bat-Bots seen in Kingdom Come.
-In the episode "Game Over for Owlman", Batman is forced to use a backup Batmobile which resembles a Studebaker.
+In the episode "Game Over for Owlman!", Batman uses a backup Batmobile which resembles a Studebaker.